Thomas Hope (banker, born 1704): Life

-The business became successful in trade with Virginia supporting sugar and tobacco plantations and slave trade with the West Indies.
+The business became successful in trade with Virginia supporting sugar, indigo and tobacco plantations and slave trade with the West Indies, (Sint Eustatius).
 The company lent money to plantations in the West Indies, thus facilitating the slave trade in several ways.
 The Hope brothers' business affairs (like those of many others) flourished for many reasons, including the handling of loans to Frederick the Great during the Seven Years' War.
 In 1759, the Hope business had 26 co-workers.
 In 1758, Thomas bought Mattheus Lestevenon's (then Dutch ambassador in France) attractive building at Keizersgracht 444-446.
 The next-door house at 448 was bought in 1763 for Henry Hope, the nephew from America and trained at Harman and Co. for several years.
 Thomas had one son, Jan Hope, who was about the same age as Henry.
 Together they would continue to build the Hopes name internationally.
 During the Amsterdam banking crisis of 1763 many Amsterdam businesses went bust when the Brothers De Neufville could not pay their creditors, resulting in an international financial crisis, but Hope & Co. continued to flourish through international loans and share dealing, until the credit crisis of 1772.